902.4 Signal Installations and Equipment

 902.4.3 Annual Orders and District Signal and Lighting Equipment Purchases

 Guidance.
-Traffic Division will coordinate annual orders for signal and lighting equipment purchases.
+Highway Safety and Traffic Division will coordinate annual orders for signal and lighting equipment purchases.
 The intent of annual orders is to combine orders from all districts to develop larger quantities and to save duplication of work.

 Standard.
 Annual orders are limited to items that will be purchased in larger quantities and can be bid competitively.
 For signal and lighting annual orders, it is important that only these types of items be included in the requests.
 Proprietary items, model specific replacement parts, and small quantity items are to be purchased at the district level.